ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w7d3 - - - (REVIEW) day planning.md

 <!--

-Demo: continue on ironrestaurant / create new app as in students portal ?
+Demo: continue on ironRestaurant / create new app as in students portal ?
 - if we follow students portal (books)
   - it's easier for them the "research" part
   - it also helps if we do a quick refresh on relationships w7d4